StefanDunbar/azure-devEnv-terraform/README.md

   - Run 'Terraform init'
   - Run 'Terraform plan' to see what actions will be carried out
   - Run 'Terraform apply' to execute the creation of your Dev Env
+- Once you are done you can delete it all with the following command:
+  - 'Terraform destroy -auto-approve'